Software verification and validation: Independent

-Independent Software Verification and Validation (ISVV) is targeted at safety-critical software systems and aims to increase the quality of software products, thereby reducing risks and costs through the operational life of the software.
+Independent Software Verification and Validation (ISVV) is targeted at safety-critical software systems and aims to increase the quality of software products, thereby reducing risks and costs throughout the operational life of the software.
 The goal of ISVV is to provide assurance that software performs to the specified level of confidence and within its designed parameters and defined requirements.

 ISVV activities are performed by independent engineering teams, not involved in the software development process, to assess the processes and the resulting products.
 The ISVV team independency is performed at three different levels: financial, managerial and technical.

 ISVV goes beyond "traditional" verification and validation techniques, applied by development teams.
-While the latter aim to ensure that the software performs well against the nominal requirements, ISVV is focused on non-functional requirements such as robustness and reliability, and on conditions that can lead the software to fail.
+While the latter aims to ensure that the software performs well against the nominal requirements, ISVV is focused on non-functional requirements such as robustness and reliability, and on conditions that can lead the software to fail.

 ISVV results and findings are fed back to the development teams for correction and improvement.